RubyNguyen07/Hack4good24/README.md

 ## Feedback

 We value your feedback!
 If you have any suggestions, ideas, or issues to report, please don't hesitate to reach out to us.
-You can contact us through [our website](https://hack4good24-an59.vercel.app/contact) or by opening an issue on [GitHub](https://github.com/yourrepository).
+You can contact us by opening an issue on [GitHub](https://github.com/RubyNguyen07/Hack4good24).

 ## License